Notify me

 There were watchmakers interested in doing something different, whether their dream watch didn’t exist or was not available at a reasonable price, or in manifesting a uniquely innovative or creative vision of their own.

-The first watch microbrands began in the early to mid-2000s., with the internet and social media facilitating their direct-to-consumer business model, and globalization making it easy to source parts from anywhere in the world.
-Watch brands founded in the year 2000 include U-Boat (Italian, above), Bruno Söhnle (German), and Aviator (Swiss, below).
+The first watch microbrands began in the early to mid-2000s, with the internet and social media facilitating their direct-to-consumer business model, and globalization making it easy to source parts from anywhere in the world.
+Watch brands founded in the year 2000 include Bruno Söhnle (German), and Aviator (Swiss, below).
+U-Boat (Italian, above), was revived around 2000 by Italo Fontana, although it traces back to designs by his grandfather in the 1940s and shares some characteristics with early independent brands, though it operates at a larger scale than typical microbrands.

 Nostalgia is a popular subculture generally these days, and even more so in the world of watch enthusiasts.
 High quality watches were, until recently, only available to the elite, who mostly enjoyed their inherited status due to their family history which they, understandably, placed a lot of focus on, so it makes sense that one of the major interests of the world of horology is tradition.
 Other watch enthusiasts love uniqueness, creativity and new ideas.

 Like everything, microbrands evolve.
-Some of them are now well established, well known for reliability, quality and customer service, and growing bigger.
-Some are becoming small independent’s rather than microbrands, such as Christopher Ward (above), a British company founded by Christopher Ward, Mike France and Peter Ellis in 2004, now considered more of an independent than a microbrand (and can also be seen as a British luxury brand), some experimenting with high-end watchmaking, others enjoying the creative freedom that being a microbrand allows to explore new territory. (see below).
+Some of them are now well established, well known for reliability, quality and customer service, and growing in size.
+Some are becoming small independents rather than microbrands, such as Christopher Ward (above), a British company founded by Christopher Ward, Mike France and Peter Ellis in 2004, now considered more of an independent than a microbrand (and can also be seen as a British luxury brand).
+Some microbrands experiment with high-end watchmaking, and others enjoy the creative freedom that being a microbrand allows, to explore new territory (as our own watches do, see below).

 Advantages Of Microbrands

 As I’ve mentioned above, microbrands have a less expensive business model, more freedom, they can listen to enthusiasts and fans, and are often built around passion rather than profit (although not always, as we’ll see below).
-Big brands are often more sales oriented and typically controlled by a board of directors only interested in profits, compared to microbrands who are often creating watches based on personal passions.
+Big brands are often more sales oriented and controlled by a board of directors who tend to prioritize profitability and shareholder expectations, compared to microbrands who are often creating watches based on personal passions.

 It’s nice to be able to interact, in person or via social media, with the brand owners.
-You can do that with microbrands, but not really with the bigger brands.
+You can do that with microbrands, but not so much with most of the bigger brands.

 Even though they are often being produced in the same factories, due to using a different business model and philosophy, the prices of microbrand watches are generally significantly lower than similar luxury-tier watches, for the same quality and reliability.

 Bigger brands cannot afford to take risks, since they have a board of directors focused on profits.
 Microbrands can choose to take risks, some of which will work out, some not.
 Which is great for enthusiasts who know what they want and can recognize it when they see it.
-Ming is a great example of doing something different rather than sticking with the same approaches most others are using . . . instead of trying to compete in the usual ways, they chose to innovate, producing what, at the time of writing, is the world’s lightest watch, at 8.8 grams:
+Ming is a great example of doing something different rather than sticking with the same approaches most others are using . . . instead of trying to compete in the usual ways, they chose to innovate, producing what was, at the time of writing this article, one of the lightest mechanical watches ever made, weighing just 8.8g for the case:

 Another example of a microbrand choosing to go their own way is Holthinrichs.
 Instead of following the fine watchmaking tradition (based on fine jewellery) of smooth, perfectly polished surfaces, they chose to proudly show the raw 3D printed texture on some parts of their watches: